 The world of online education has been growing for many years but it has never been more prevalent than it is today.
 Whether your aim is to change career paths, explore educational interests, or simply pick up a new hobby, there may are thousands of online courses available for you to choose from.
 In this post, we have identified the best online learning websites, platforms, and marketplaces for developing your skills and expanding your knowledge.

-Read below to discover a list of great online learning resources and platforms, including those with free & affordable courses, university-backed classes, coding & development specializations, celebrity instructors, and more!
+Read below to discover a list of great online learning websites, resources and platforms, including those with free & affordable courses, university-backed classes, coding & development specializations, celebrity instructors, and more!
 If you would like to save the list for future reference, add the webmix on Symbaloo or follow our Education Webspace.

 Khan Academy is a nonprofit organization and a free online learning platform with K-12 and college-level courses.
 The site has video-based lessons for many subjects, including math, science, ELA, computing, and more.